iluvjava/Proximal-Gradient/README.md

 \right\rbrace,
 $$

 in which we solve it using the FISTA algorithm with $A$ being the discretized Guassian Blurr matrix.
 The example is in [here](applications/Inverse_linear.jl).
 The sparse matrix multiplication is slow in Julia, I don't have mental strength to optimize the speed yet.
+It's proved in Beck book that the convergence is first order for both the accelerated and unaccelerated case.